 But Is the F3 for You?

 70% depreciation definitely makes for a buyer's market :-).
 But cost should be the least of your considerations when considering an F3.
 After all, there are plenty of excellent vintage SLRs in or below this price range.
 So what can make or break an F3 for you?
 Here is a short questionnaire (tongue only slightly in-cheek):

 If you answered "yes" to all four bullets, congratulations, you are perfectly suited for an F3!
-A more in-depth buyer's guide-style look at the features of the F3 (in comparison with the F4, which is also available for around $250 US these days) can be found here.
-But if you really do want a simple, uber-reliable camera with pro-level build quality without pro-level pricing, the F3 is very, very tough to beat.
+A more in-depth buyer's guide-style look at the features of the F3 (in comparison with the F4, which is still available for around $250 US these days) can be found here.
+But if you really do want a simple, uber-reliable camera with pro-level build quality without modern pro-level pricing, the F3 is very, very tough to beat.
 And drop dead gorgeous with that thin red line. ;-)

 Debut of Nikon F3 @ www.imaging.nikon/history/chronicle